servicetitan/Stl.Fusion/README.md

   part indicates that Fusion can generate *invalidation-aware remote clients* for any of such functions.
 They act almost like "normal" RPC clients, but:
-  - Since they know when a result of any call becomes invalidated (i.e. has to be recomputed),
-  - they resolve a majority of calls from a local cache.
+  - Since they know when a result of any call becomes invalidated (i.e. has to be recomputed), they resolve a majority of calls via the local cache.
   - Moreover, such clients behave like other Fusion functions, so if you client-side code declares `GetUserName(id) => server.GetUser(id).Name` function, `GetUserName(id)` result will be invalidated once `GetUser(id)`